 As an esteemed culinary expert from Metro Cooking Dallas, it is essential to explore the contrasting levels of calorie burn between downhill skiing and cross-country skiing.
 By delving into this subject matter, one can discover the significant variations in energy expenditure between these two exhilarating winter sports activities.

-See also How many calories does 5 a side football burn
+See also How many calories does a burger patty have

 Downhill skiing: This high-intensity activity involves racing down snow-covered slopes at thrilling speeds.
 With its adrenaline-pumping descents and quick bursts of energy, downhill skiing offers an exceptional calorie-burning potential.
 It engages various muscle groups, including the core, legs, and arms, resulting in a substantial calorie expenditure.
 The dynamic movements required for balance, control, and maintenance of speed significantly contribute to the overall calorie burn during this thrilling sport.